 - 6. the payment of kilometrage for substitute teachers who must drive beyond a certain distance or between multiple locations; - 7. the provision of sick leave benefits or injury on the job provisions; - 8. an appropriate number of substitute teachers available for service with the school jurisdiction; - 9. an appeal process for substitute teachers whose service is discontinued; - 10. substitute teachers being assigned the regularly scheduled supervision duties and workload (excluding supervision that precedes the first instructional block assignment) of the teacher being replaced; and - 11.
 The half day rate of pay

-School Board 1 Policies ochool boara i i Ulilles
+School Board Policies

 Substitute teachers must find ways to influence the development of school board policies that directly affect them.
 The working conditions for these professional replacements should be governed by policies that include such components as